Overleaf v2 FAQ

 Yes.
 Your data will never be deleted, locked behind a paywall, or hidden from you.
 Both Overleaf and ShareLaTeX have always put users and their data first, and will continue to do so as part of Overleaf v2.
 If you are having difficulties finding any of your projects, please get in touch with our support team, and we will ensure you have access to everything you have created on either site.

-Overleaf v2 supports both Overleaf v1 and ShareLaTeX premium accounts, so you will not lose access to any paid features from either platform.
-We assure you that your premium account in Overleaf v2 will have the equivalent or better features than what you have today.
+We assure you that your premium account in Overleaf v2 will have the equivalent or better features than what you had in ShareLaTeX or Overleaf v1.
 You will not need to make any changes to your account — we will provide you with information if any premium account changes occur.

 Will my institutional / publisher / enterprise account continue to work as normal?